openshift/oadp-operator/docs/design/datamover.md

 ## Goals
 * Create an extensible data mover solution
 * Supply a default data mover option
-* Supply APIs for DataMover CRs (eg: DataMoverBackup, DataMoverRestore,DataMoverType)
+* Supply APIs for DataMover CRs (eg: DataMoverBackup, DataMoverRestore, DataMoverClass)
 * Supply a sample codebase for the Data Mover plugin and controller implementation